1jour1vin

 Viticulture

-In conversion to organic farming (organic certification in 2023)
+In the process of converting to organic farming (organic certification in 2023)

-Manual, with initial sorting in the vineyard followed by a second sorting on a vibrating sorting table.
+Hand-harvested, with an initial sorting in the vineyard followed by a second sorting on a vibrating sorting table

-Total destemming, cold pre-fermentation for several days, traditional alcoholic fermentation in vats, use of indigenous yeasts, very little punching down but some pumping over, malolactic fermentation in barrels.
+Full destemming, cold pre-fermentation for several days, traditional alcoholic fermentation in tanks, use of indigenous yeasts, very little punching down but some pumping over, malolactic fermentation in barrels

 Livestock farming